 - Despite the reinforced netting, it’s still not the most robust option

 No products found.

-This oversized golf hitting net is handy for beginners, given its quad 8-foot dimensions.
+This budget golf hitting net is handy for beginners, given its quad 8-foot dimensions.
 It’s easy to install and pack away, making it very portable as well.
 It should take less than three minutes to install.
 The balls also collect in front of the net for convenient pick-up.
 Giving its size, I would say it’s mostly for outdoor use.
-Giving its size, I would say it’s harder to miss the net when hitting shanks.
+Includes 4 metal stakes and a carry bag for storage or transport

 The four horizontal bars in the side structures make it very sturdy.
 For completeness, you can buy this with the same bundle as the Callaway Home range system.
 So, you can get the mat and the Pro Caddie.